jarosado0911/PythonNeuronMeshes/README.md

 + IMPORTANT: RESOLVE BRANCH POINTS!! (see fig below)
 + CLOSE THE END OF THE DENDRITES!!   (see fig below)
 + Fix subset assignment in `.ugx` right now when you open the `.ugx` nothing appears because you have to manually select all and assign the subset
++ Add jupyter-notebooks for more exploration of code
 <p align="center">
   <img src="./img/PROBLEMS.png" alt="Size Limit CLI" width="500">
 </p>